Ken Martin: DNC vice chair (2017–2021)

-DNC Chair (2025-present)
+DNC chair (2025–present)

 After Kamala Harris lost to Donald Trump in the 2024 United States presidential election, Martin announced his intention to run for chairman of the Democratic National Committee.
 Some press called him the front-runner in the race; during his campaign, Martin promised to focus on helping build the party's infrastructure across the country and U.S. territories, embarking on a "post-election review", bringing the party's message to new outlets, and going on offense against Trump and his policies.
 He was elected on February 1, 2025, receiving 246.5 votes out of 428 cast on the first ballot.

 In February 2025, Martin published his first memorandum as DNC chair, "Democrats Will Fight Against Trump's War on Working People".
 It warned that most Americans see the Democratic Party as the "party of the elites" and the Republican Party as the "party of the working class".
 The memo highlighted the Democratic Party's agenda regarding labor and unions, Project 2025, Elon Musk, and Trump's labor policies and cabinet appointments.
 The same month, Martin started the "Organizing Everywhere" tour.
 Of the tour's purpose, he told NBC News: "It's time for the DNC to get out of D.C.
 That means getting out of our comfort zone, having tough but honest conversations with voters, and showing that we're willing to fight for people."
 He continued, "It's time for Democrats to show up in all 3,244 counties—red, purple, blue—to make our case."
 In an interview with The Nation, Martin said he was determined to increase the DNC's focus on raising money from small donors.

+Around the 2024 election, Martin committed to publicly releasing a 2024 campaign post-mortem, which the DNC did not do after the 2016 election.
+He refused to release a 2024 campaign report in 2025 and 2026.

 Martin's first months as DNC chair have been described as chaotic and plagued by infighting.
 Under his leadership, the party has seen a significant drop in donations.
 As of May, the Democratic Party had $18 million in funds, compared to $67 million held by the rival Republican National Committee.
+On November 12, 2025, he announced an end to the DNC's work-from-home policies, which the employee union sharply criticized.

-Following Democratic party victories in the November 2025 elections, Martin emphasized that the "big tent" nature of the party was an asset, with the party serving as a coalition of conservative, centrist, progressive, and leftist candidates.
-Martin also credited the campaigns of Zohran Mamdani, Abigail Spanberger, and Mikie Sherrill with their focus on affordability.
+After Democratic Party victories in the November 2025 elections, Martin emphasized that the party's "big tent" nature was an asset, making it a coalition of conservative, centrist, progressive, and leftist candidates.
+He also credited the campaigns of Zohran Mamdani, Abigail Spanberger, and Mikie Sherrill for their focus on affordability.

+On May 21, 2026, Martin released the DNC autopsy of the 2024 campaign.
+Martin said the report did not live up to his standards or those of the DNC, and that the report was heavily annotated.